odiseoteam/odiseo-standard-edition/README.md

 Symfony Standard Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.

 For details on how to download and get started with Symfony, see the